QubesOS/qubes-doc/configuration/http-filtering-proxy.md

 -------

 Running an HTTP proxy in your firewall VM increases the attack surface against that VM from a compromised AppVM.
-Tinyproxy has relatively simple code and a reasonable track record to allow to certain level of trust, but one cannot exclude bugs especially in the case of a hostile proxy clients as this is a less tested scenario.
+Tinyproxy has relatively simple code and a reasonable track record to allow to certain level of trust, but one cannot exclude bugs especially in the case of hostile proxy clients as this is a less tested scenario.
-So it is not advisable to use the proxy in a shared firewall VM against untrusted AppVM to black-list some unwanted connections such as advertisement sites.
+It is not advisable to use the proxy in a shared firewall VM against untrusted AppVM to black-list some unwanted connections such as advertisement sites.

 A less problematic setup is to white-list possible connections for several trusted and semi-trusted AppVMs within one firewall VM.
-Still, for maximum safety one should consider running a separate firewall VM / proxy per each important AppVMs.
+Still, for maximum safety one should consider running a separate firewall VM / proxy for each important AppVMs.

-As a counterweight to this warning it is important to point out that an HTTP proxy decreases the attack surface of an AppVM.
+As a counterpoint to this warning, it is important to note that an HTTP proxy decreases the attack surface of AppVMs.
-For example, with a proxy, the AppVM does not need to make direct DNS connections so a bug in the kernel or in the browser in that area would not affect the AppVM.
+For example, with a proxy the AppVM does not need to make direct DNS connections, so a bug in the kernel or in the browser in that area would not affect the AppVM.
 Also, browsers typically avoid many of the latest and greatest HTTP features when connecting through proxies, minimizing exposure of new and unproven networking code.